ValleyAudio/ValleyRackFree/README.md

 # ValleyRack Free

-3rd party plugins for VCV Rack version 1.0.0
+3rd party plugins for VCV Rack version 1.1.0

 ### Version

-1.0 Beta

-Beta version of new v1.0 modules.
+1.1.0

 ### Compatibility

 The modules are Mac, Windows and Linux compatible.
 Some source is inherently open source, so you are free to download / clone and build on your own computer.
 See the appropriate license information for more details.

-You must have 1.0.0 to run these modules.
+You must have 1.1.0 to use these modules.

 ### Modules